Please help us share God's truths and hope in Christ.

 Why do people shorten Christmas to Xmas?
 Since Jesus Christ is the Word, why would anyone want to leave the word Christ out of Christmas?
 Does using Xmas dishonor Jesus?

-Lots of Questions, For Which There are Answers
+Lots of Questions For Which There Are Answers

 The Origin of the “X” in Xmas